TJX Companies (TJX) Received its Third Buy in a Row

-After Nomura and Citigroup gave TJX Companies (NYSE: TJX) a Buy rating last month, the company received another Buy, this time from Merrill Lynch.
-Analyst Lorraine Hutchinson reiterated a Buy rating on TJX Companies yesterday and set a price target of $60.00.
-The company’s shares closed last Thursday at $43.79.
+After Nomura and Citigroup gave TJX Companies (NYSE: TJX) a Buy rating last month, the company received another Buy, this time from Robert W. Baird.
+Analyst Mark Altschwager maintained a Buy rating on TJX Companies today and set a price target of $65.00.
+The company’s shares closed last Thursday at $50.01.

-According to TipRanks.com, Hutchinson is a 3-star analyst with an average return of 0.8% and a 48.1% success rate.
-Hutchinson covers the Services sector, focusing on stocks such as Urban Outfitters, Signet Jewelers, and Nordstrom.
+According to TipRanks.com, Altschwager is a 2-star analyst with an average return of -0.9% and a 39.9% success rate.
+Altschwager covers the Services sector, focusing on stocks such as Abercrombie Fitch, Burlington Stores, and Urban Outfitters.

 See today’s analyst top recommended stocks >>